Early Years and Enlistment

 By December 1861, the 12th Cavalry’s camp was a muddy shantytown of various tents, canvass overhangs and crude wigwams made of pine limbs.
-Dubbed Camp Hebert in honor of the District Commander of Texas, General Paul Herbert, its purpose was to guard the railroad track and telegraph lines between Galveston and Houston.
+Dubbed Camp Hebert in honor of the District Commander of Texas, General Paul Hebert, its purpose was to guard the railroad track and telegraph lines between Galveston and Houston.
 Like many Confederate camps early in the war, disease, not bullets, was the biggest killer.
 Plagued by an incessant cold rain and living in a morass of knee deep mud, more than forty-eight men succumbed to pneumonia and typhoid, referred to back then as “Bayou Fever.”
 One of Nance’s messmates, Billy Parsons, fell victim to disease.
 Depression followed in Camp Herbert, but quickly subsided after an announcement from Colonel Parson.
 The 12th was heading to Missouri or Kentucky.

 The Confederate defeat at Pea Ridge, however, led to a change in destination.
 After the battle, Major General Earl Van Dorn marched his army into Mississippi to assist Major General Albert Sidney Johnston in his attack on Union troops under General Ulysses S. Grant.
 Arkansas was stripped bare of manpower, arms and supplies.
 A desperate call for troops was sent out.
 Newly appointed General Thomas Hindman declared martial law in Little Rock while raising an army.
 Parson’s Texans were appropriated to help defend Arkansas.
 Victorious at Pea Ridge, General Samuel Curtis’ troops marched southeast along the White River, burning farms and stealing livestock along the way.
 Upon reaching Batesville, he rendezvoused with troops under General Frederick Steele, arriving from Southeastern Missouri.
 Ordered to capture Little Rock, Curtis was hit with a wave of partisan attacks, slowing his advance and buying time for Hindman to bolster his defenses.